 The Norwegian health authorities are responsible for the new rules (external website).

 You will find updated information regarding entry and quarantine requirements on the following websites:

 Please note that the final control of the entry conditions occurs when you cross the Schengen external border.

 Due to the Covid-19 pandemic our ability to provide services for applicants who wish to apply for visas and residence permits has been affected.

 Please note the following:

-VFS Global: VFS Global's Visa Application Centers in Nairobi, Kampala, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
+VFS Global: VFS' Visa Application Centers in Nairobi, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
 Please visit www.vfsglobal.com for more information and to make an appointment.

-DNA-tests: To protect our staff and applicants from the risk of contracting Covid-19, it is not possible for the mission in Khartoum to collect DNA-samples at this time.
+DNA-tests: To protect applicants and staff from the risk of contracting Covid-19, it is not possible for the mission in Kampala to collect DNA-samples at this time.
 As soon as the situation changes we will start contacting applicants to make appointments for DNA-testing.
 DNA-samples may be collected at our missions in Nairobi, Addis Ababa, Dar es Salaam and to a limited extent, Khartoum.